What Is A Hybrid Course In College? Explained

 Advantages Of Hybrid Courses

-• Flexibility – the COVID-19 has drastically changed the views on education.
+- Flexibility – the COVID-19 has drastically changed the views on education.
 Some people think that education is best done in a physical classroom setting.
 However, online classes showed that some students excel in such medium.
 Perhaps, it’s now time to re-think the typical approach to education, which is one-size-fits-all.

 Hybrid courses are also advantageous to non-traditional students, such as students that are parents or have full-time jobs.
 Hybrid courses allow students to access the modules through smartphones, laptops, or desktops.
 Also, lectures and coursework can be done at a convenient time.
 The nature of the hybrid system also reduces the chance of missing a class session.

-• Enhanced Comfort Levels – it’s no secret that your comfort levels will affect your cognitive abilities.
+Hybrid courses can partly reduce the need to commute to a campus, saving time and money. - Enhanced Comfort Levels – it’s no secret that your comfort levels will affect your cognitive abilities.
 After all, if you are uncomfortable, your mind is already distracted or can be easily distracted.
 For example, extroverted students are perfectly comfortable raising their hands and engaging with the teacher.

 On the other hand, introverted students may find a live classroom uncomfortable, which means they’d rather stay under the radar.
 And yet, many introverted students are more comfortable engaging with the teacher or the class if they are in an online classroom.

-• Better Quality Education – in most cases, the best educator for a subject is not necessarily the traditional teacher.
+However, staying within your comfort level bounds is not all great.
+In most cases, growth will be uncomfortable.
+The beauty of hybrid courses is that it allows a good mix of comfortable and leaves room for growth.
+An extroverted student can learn how to be comfortable being alone in an online classroom, while an introverted student can learn how to engage people in a public setting. - Better Quality Education – in most cases, the best educator for a subject is not necessarily the traditional teacher.
 This is not to belittle the importance of a teacher, but it can’t also be denied that the best sources of information are not necessarily the teachers – for example, a course on entrepreneurship.
 The best person to teach such a course is a successful entrepreneur.
 However, a successful entrepreneur is likely busy and cannot handle an entire course.
 Entrepreneurs who would like to share their wealth of knowledge and wisdom can do it online or in a live setting if the schedule permits through a hybrid course.
 They also don’t need to carry the entire course as traditional teachers can cover the basics or fundamentals.
 This flexibility will encourage elite teachers to share their information rather than altogether dropping the teaching idea due to scheduling or workload conflicts.
 As a result, a student will have a better overall education.

-• Better Learning Resources – it can be denied there are teaching methods or resources that are only applicable in a live physical setting and vice versa.
+- Better Learning Resources – it can be denied there are teaching methods or resources that are only applicable in a live physical setting and vice versa.
 The beauty of a hybrid course is that it can take full advantage of offline and online learning.
 For students, the online classes will pave the way for better learning about tech and the Internet.
 The offline classes can also help them learn how to successfully interact with other people and the environment in a physical setting.
 It also exposes the student to a wider variety of backgrounds, which can help them recognize their interest, strengths, and weaknesses.

 Wrapping It All Up